faisal-soomro/k8s-resources-deployer/README.md

 - Decouple the k8s-resources-deployer instance from the namespace in which workloads lies, so the resource presence in the cluster is abstracted away(Minor Release).
 - Adding authentication to allow only authenticated users to access respective k8s-resources-deloyer instance (Major Release).
 ### Features
+- The k8s-resources-deployer tool can run independent of the infrastrucutre (i.e Docker Engine or Kubernetes or any other serverless platform with container support) if the kubernetes cluster configurations are provided (Minor Release).
 - Better response handling for web form after submitting the yaml resource definition (Minor Release).
 - Support for more kubernetes resources (Incremental updates as Minor Releases).
 - Developers use web based form to deploy resources instead of providing the yaml based manifests, which are error-prone (Major Release).